httpstergeek/getsnow/README.md

 3) configure [production] stanza with url to Service Now instance.
 Note: if proxy look at README for proxy config.

+4) in stanza update value_replacements with keys and values you would like to update from sys_id.

 Note:   The Service Now user that is defined in each stanza requires read permission to incidents table at minimum.
         If you plan on using the table argument you must also grant the user read permission to those tables. consult with our ServiceNow Admin.

 Viewing Available Tables
 --------